cablehead/stacks/README.md

   <tr><td>New note</td><td><code>&#8984; &#x21E7; + n</code></td></tr>
 </table>

+**Note:** Items deleted through the UI are permanently removed on app restart.

 ## CLI

 Stacks includes a command-line interface for programmatic access.
 First, symlink the app binary to your PATH: